toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __Scikit Learn__ is the most useful and robust library for machine learning in Python.

+## ML File format
+* __File Mode__ Load data from S3 to training instance volume
+* __Pipe Mode__ Stream data from S3 using recordIO-protobuf
+* __RecordIO__ is a binary data exchange format where data is divided into chunks called records and prepend its length followed by the data.
+* __Parquet__ column-oriented data storage format of the Apache Hadoop ecosystem.

 ## AWS AI and ML Services

 * __Amazon Lex__ is a service for building conversational interfaces into any application using voice and text.
 * __Amazon Polly__ is a service that turns text into lifelike speech, allowing you to create applications that talk, and build entirely new categories of speech-enabled products.
+Supports Speech Synthesis Markup Language (SSML) tags which can adjust the speech rate, pitch or volume.
+Also supports pronunciation lexicons to customize the pronunciation of words.
 * __Amazon Translate__ is a neural machine translation service that delivers fast, high-quality, affordable, and customizable language translation.
 * __Amazon Textract__ is a machine learning service that automatically extracts text, handwriting and data from scanned documents that goes beyond simple optical character recognition (OCR) to identify, understand, and extract data from forms and tables.
-* __Amazon Transcribe__ makes it easy for developers to add speech to text capabilities to their applications.
+* __Amazon Transcribe__ makes it easy for developers to add __speech to text__ capabilities to their applications.
 * __Amazon Forecast__ is a fully managed service that uses machine learning to deliver highly accurate forecasts.
 * __Amazon Comprehend__ is a natural-language processing (NLP) service that uncover the meaning and relationships in text from customer support incidents, product reviews, social media feeds, news articles and documents.
 * __Amazon Rekognition__ makes it easy to add image and video analysis to your applications.